 - Printmaking Techniques

 Students submit their studio preference in the Education Community after enrollment and are encouraged to do so early as space is competitive.
 To experience a wider variety of courses and further expand your skills, we encourage you to attend both sessions.

 Our summer program faculty members are professional artists as well as devoted educators.
 They bring their first-hand experience to class and give you the individual attention to help you grow in your medium.

-At the end of your session, you'll share your work with friends and family in an exhibition.
-The exciting opening reception features live music and snacks—the perfect way to celebrate the end of a successful summer at Interlochen.
+At the end of your session, you'll share your work in an exhibition.
+The exciting opening reception features music and snacks—the perfect way to celebrate the end of a successful summer at Interlochen.

 Dow Center for Visual Arts

 During your session, you will learn and create in the Dow Center for Visual Arts, one of the finest facilities dedicated to the study of the visual arts at the high school level.
 The 36,000 square-foot complex includes separate studios for drawing, painting, metalworking, ceramics, sculpture, photography, printmaking, digital arts, and fibers, as well as a gallery for student, staff, and faculty exhibitions.